-Having well thought-out goals, at the outset of your venture, is one of the best indicators for confirming whether or not the app’s development process is heading in the correct direction.
+At the outset of your venture, having well-thought-out goals is one of the best indicators for confirming whether or not the app’s development process is heading in the correct direction.

 #2 – Outline Your App’s Purpose (and price)

-In today’s app-driven world, almost all users expect that a developed app contain many benefits, including providing them with a good user experience.
+In today’s app-driven world, almost all users expect that a developed app contains many benefits, including providing them with a good user experience.